miklevin/MikeLev.in/_posts/2025-03-11-ai-deep-research.md

 **Sources:** Each model’s capabilities are based on official documentation and reviews: OpenAI’s plugin and Search announcements ([ChatGPT plugins &#124; OpenAI](https://openai.com/index/chatgpt-plugins/#:~:text=Our%20browsing%20plugin%20shows%20websites,overall%20health%20of%20the%20ecosystem)) ([Introducing ChatGPT search &#124; OpenAI](https://openai.com/index/introducing-chatgpt-search/#:~:text=Get%20fast%2C%20timely%20answers%20with,links%20to%20relevant%20web%20sources)), Microsoft Bing Chat reviews ([Microsoft Bing Chat - Review 2023 - PCMag Middle East](https://me.pcmag.com/en/ai/18699/microsoft-bing-chat#:~:text=Bing%20Chat%20is%20worth%20trying,toward%20a%20typical%20search%20engine)) ([Microsoft Bing Chat - Review 2023 - PCMag Middle East](https://me.pcmag.com/en/ai/18699/microsoft-bing-chat#:~:text=Microsoft%20has%20updated%20its%20Bing,continue%20researching%20on%20your%20own)), Anthropic’s Claude documentation ([Introducing Citations on the Anthropic API \ Anthropic](https://www.anthropic.com/news/introducing-citations-api#:~:text=Today%2C%20we%27re%20launching%20Citations%2C%20a,to%20more%20verifiable%2C%20trustworthy%20outputs)) ([Anthropic's Claude AI to Battle Google with New Web Search Feature &#124; AI News](https://opentools.ai/news/anthropics-claude-ai-to-battle-google-with-new-web-search-feature#:~:text=model,remains%20eager%20for%20upcoming%20updates)), Google’s Gemini promo materials ([Gemini Advanced - get access to Google's most capable AI models with Gemini 2.0](https://gemini.google/advanced/?hl=en#:~:text=Get%20past%20the%20blank%20page)) and Bard analyses ([Microsoft Bing Chat - Review 2023 - PCMag Middle East](https://me.pcmag.com/en/ai/18699/microsoft-bing-chat#:~:text=match%20at%20L328%20being%20the,essay%20about%20a%20historical%20figure)), Perplexity AI commentary ([Perplexity AI: A Game Changer for AI Web Search — Better Than ChatGPT, Google, and Bing.](https://generator-hub.com/blog/1308#:~:text=Perplexity%20AI%20is%20faster%20with,for%20users%20to%20consume%20information)), and xAI’s Grok details ([What Is Grok 3? &#124; Built In](https://builtin.com/artificial-intelligence/grok-3#:~:text=DeepSearch%20allows%20Grok%203%20to,Unlike%20standard%20language)) ([Bringing Grok to Everyone &#124; xAI](https://x.ai/blog/grok-1212#:~:text=Grok%20leverages%20the%20platform%20to,the%20information%20provided%20by%20Grok)).
 These highlight how each system tackles real-time search, citing sources, formatting output, using tools, and what’s on the horizon in this fast-moving space.

 ---

+## The Evolution from Mobile-First to AI-First Design

+So where does that take us from here?
+Well, SEOs have some thinking to do.
+The rise of Mobile had us modestly redesign all our sites with "responsive" in mind.
+That was merely the removal of the desktop and Adobe Flash biases in our designs in favor of single code-bases that could display on the increasingly multi-platforms.
+It wasn't just phones.
+It was also tablets.
+And Google social engineered us all to come around with the AMP protocol that taught us best practices.
+We got the message.
+We adapted.

+### AI as the New Platform: Small World Theory in Action

+And so too is it with AI.
+It's a lot like another platform.
+But it's a platform that can surf into your website without a human there, look around, make intelligent inferences, and perchance continue clicking, drilling down with its own real-time "small world theory" crawl.
+According to those six degrees of Kevin Bacon, all your answers should be a surprisingly few number of clicks off whatever first wayfaring page the pre-trained models know about for your brand (homepages?)

+### Evidence of AI's Deep Research Capabilities

+This article itself is the first evidence of that.
+Now I don't think that I'm trained into the base models, but when ChatGPT 4.5 went deep researching on the topic of small-world-theory crawls, it did find me, and this is possibly a sign of things to come.
+Incumbents can't shut out outliers and newcomers if the AIs are doing their job... deep researching.

 ## Gemini's Take